jm2242/dineR/README.md

-# Meteor-React-Ionic Tinder Clone
+# dineR - Tinder for Meals

-This is kind of a tinder clone.
-Just the animations mostly.
+# Overview

+dineR lets you swipe for meals nearby.
+A meal is only a few swipes away!

+# Tech Stack

+dineR is built with Meteor, along with ReactJS.